 The other boots owned by Red Wing have taken good care of my feet, so I couldn’t wait to see anything less than a mock toe.
 I’m not disappointed.
 Once these are broken, they will be reduced to what looks like a second-skin fit.
 Other boots like the Iron Rangers show their presence even after many years of wearing them.
 But, on the other hand, it becomes like an enlargement of the limbs.

 Do I believe any of those shoes is the incorrect thing to do?
-No. Shoes are my own!
+No. The shoes are my own!
 Do with them whatever gets you happy.
 But in my soul, the white wedge sole is the one this boot is expected to have, regularly and forever.
 It only works.

 6. Breaking In